alacrity-aya/Shinku/docs/performance.md

 ## 8. Conclusions

-The dns-cache system successfully serves responses from the XDP layer, providing a 4.8x reduction in latency.
+The shinku system successfully serves responses from the XDP layer, providing a 4.8x reduction in latency.
 While throughput gains are currently limited by the virtualized networking environment, the architecture is fundamentally sound.
 BPF logging proved to be a major performance hurdle and should remain disabled for production workloads.
 Transitioning to native XDP on dedicated hardware will likely allow these performance benefits to scale significantly further.